 A: You can access your emails via the Nexus website, email client software such as Outlook, or smartphones and tablets.

 Q: How do I add my University emails to my email client?

-A: Please follow the instructions available here.
+A: This will depend entirely on your email client.
+Please follow the instructions available here.

 Q: How do I add my University emails to my smartphone or tablet?

-A: Please follow the instructions available here.
+A: This will depend entirely on your email client.
+Please follow the instructions available here.